superlinked/VectorHub/docs/articles/movie_recommendation_using_vectordb.markdown

 ## Introduction to Genre Spectrum Embeddings

 Scrolling through streaming platforms can be frustrating when the movie suggestions don't match our interests.
 Building recommendation systems is a complex task as there isn't one metric that can measure the quality of recommendations.
-To improve this, we propose combining Genre Spectrum Embeddings and VectorDB for better recommendations.
+To improve this, we propose combining Genre Spectrum Embeddings and vector database for better recommendations.

 The Genre Spectrum approach involves combining the various movie genres or characteristics of a movie to form Initial embeddings, which offer a comprehensive portrayal of the movie content.
 Then these embeddings are used as a input to train a Deep Learning model producing Genre Spectrum embeddings at the penultimate layer.

-These embeddings serve dual purposes: they can either be directly inputted into a classification model for genre classification or stored in a VectorDB.
-By storing embeddings in a VectorDB, efficient retrieval and query search for recommendations become possible at a later stage.
+These embeddings serve dual purposes: they can either be directly inputted into a classification model for genre classification or stored in a vector database.
+By storing embeddings in a vector database, efficient retrieval and query search for recommendations become possible at a later stage.
 This architecture offers a holistic understanding of the underlying processes involved.

 ![image](https://github.com/vipul-maheshwari/vipul-maheshwari.github.io/blob/main/images/movie-recommendation-using-rag/movie_recommendation_architecture.png?raw=true)